The Manuscripts

 Beyond the gospels and Pauline epistles, the New Testament contains several other important texts, including Acts, the general epistles, and Revelation.

-The New Testament manuscripts contain numerous textual variants and later interpolations, showing that the texts evolved over time:
+The New Testament manuscripts contain numerous textual variants and later interpolations, showing that the texts evolved over time.
+These changes have been separated into two detailed analyses: